BIM2SIM/bim2sim/ci/README.md

 As multiple images are build and pushed in parallel, the kubernetes runner sometimes fails.
 If this is the case, just go to the mirrored `bim2sim` in gitlab and re-trigger the job.
-Possible #TODO: If this happens too often, consider running the jobs the field `resource_group: image_build_push`